mvazquezc/opensourcesummit2020/deploy-demo-env.md

     kubectl -n tekton-reversewords create -f get-stage-release-task.yaml
     ~~~
 16. Edit some parameters from our Promoter Pipeline definition

+    > **NOTE**: You need to use your forks address/quay account in the substitutions below

     ~~~sh
     sed -i "s|<reversewords_cicd_git_repo>|https://github.com/mvazquezc/reverse-words-cicd|" promote-to-prod-pipeline.yaml